how do i know if i need a root canal?

 This is because the remaining natural enamel around your filling or crown could still decay, and lead to another tooth infection.
 Because the nerve in your tooth will be removed, you won’t feel any pain or discomfort if this happens, but this can still cause negative oral health effects.

 So make sure you’re brushing at least twice a day for two minutes, flossing once per day, and using antiseptic mouthwash.
 You should also maintain a healthy diet, and eliminate other unhealthy lifestyle habits like smoking or excessive alcohol use.

-Finally, seeing Dr. Dawn Merguerian is also important to ensure your treated tooth remains healthy.
+Finally, seeing Dr. Dawn Merguerian in Baltimore is also important to ensure your treated tooth remains healthy.
 She will check all of your teeth for signs of tooth decay, and take x-rays once per year to check for signs of reinfection or root canal failure.
 This gives you peace of mind, and ensures you can get help right away if there is something wrong with your teeth.